Lasik vs PRK: Which Eye Surgery Is Right for Me?

 LASIK vs. PRK: What’s the Cost?

-Costs will depend on your eye doctor and insurance.
+Costs will depend on your eye doctor.
+Out-of-pocket costs for LASIK and PRK can be significantly lowered by financing options, HSA, and FSA.
 But PRK may be more expensive than LASIK.
 PRK may cost slightly more than LASIK because you will need more check-ins after surgery to remove the bandage and monitor your eye’s healing.

 Figures and Facts from Patients of LASIK and PRK Surgery

-Here are some interesting facts about these two procedures that you should know:
+Here are some interesting facts about both PRK and LASIK that you should know:

 - More than 19 million patients have undergone LASIK or PRK, and over 95% of these patients have stated that they were happy with the results